urbanware-org/salomon-bsd/README.md

 The default shebang inside the scripts is the one needed on *OpenBSD*.

-In case the scripts will not run and return a bad interpreter error, simply run the included `shebang.sh` script (without any arguments).
+In case the scripts will not run and return a "bad interpreter" error, simply run the included `shebang.sh` script (without any arguments).
 This will automatically determine the path to the `bash` binary and adjust the shebang inside all other *SaLoMon* script files.

 [Top](#salomon-)